EL-BID/CACAO/README.md

 7. Edit your Maven 'settings.xml' file (for Windows users, locate this file at your user home directory, subdirectory '.m2').

-8. Include the following lines:
+8. If you already have a settings.xml file, include the following lines:

 ```
 <pluginGroups>